 - sexual problems

-See your doctor as soon as possible if you have symptoms like these.
-CES is a serious condition.
+See your doctor as soon as possible if you have symptoms such as these.
+Early treatment may help prevent permanent damage.

 Amyloidosis is another rare complication of AS.
 It occurs when the protein amyloid builds up in tissues and organs such as the kidneys and heart.